bz99bz/M-3/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
 This dataset is a collaborative effort by researchers from Tongji University and Fudan University.
-We thank everyone involved for their contributions and support.
+We thank Lexuan Wang, Chang Jin, Jinxian Wang, Han Peng, Huayang Shi, Wengen Li, Jihong Guan, and Shuigeng Zhou for their contributions and support.
 ## Contact
 For any questions or inquiries, please reach out to gsy9901224@tongji.edu.cn.